cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

 	- If your game is ranked as silver or lower, that means it is not supported or unplayable.
 	- You can get optimization tips if other reviewers wrote any.
 	- You can write your own review for any Steam game after logging in via your Steam account.
+# Hybrid Graphics
+- Hybrid graphics setup is not an issue on Linux at all.
+- If you have an Intel/AMD + NVIDIA setup, you can install Vulkan drivers for both hardware and set your games to run on your dedicated GPU.
+- After installing Vulkan drivers for both of your hardware:
+	- If your dedicated GPU is **AMD**, the necessary command to run the games on the dedicated GPU is:
+		- *DRI_PRIME=1*
+ 	- If your dedicated GPU is **NVIDIA**, the necessary command to run the games on the dedicated GPU is:
+  		- __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia*
+## Ways To Run Software On Dedicated GPU
+- If you're using **GNOME**, you can simply right click on the icon of the game you'd like to run on your dedicated GPU, you should see an option to run it with discrete graphics.
+- If you're **not** using **GNOME**, here are **4 ways** of running your games on your dedicated GPU:
+	- **1- Terminal Way**
+ 	- **2- Shortcut Way**
+ 	- **3- Steam Games**
+  	- **4- Lutris/Heroic Games**
+### 1- Terminal Way
+Simply, typing the command for your GPU and the package name of your game:
+- Example: DRI_PRIME=1 prismlauncher
+### 2- Shortcut Way
+- Create a .desktop file on your desktop and follow the next step.
+- I'm going to show you an example content to run **Prism Launcher** via dedicated GPU.
+Make sure your file also has the line that starts with *Exec* to look like this:
+	- [Desktop Entry]
+	- Version=1.0
+	- Type=Application
+	- Name=Prism Launcher
+	- Comment=Prism Launcher
+	- Exec=env __NV_PRIME_RENDER_OFFLOAD=1 __GLX_VENDOR_LIBRARY_NAME=nvidia prismlauncher %U
+	- Icon=/path/to/your/game/icon.png
+	- Terminal=false
+	- Categories=Game;
+- Simply, we're typing *env* first and then the command for your GPU, lastly, package name of your game/app.
+### Steam Games
+On your library, right click on your game and click on **Properties**, now type the command for your GPU in **Launch Options** box and make sure it has *%command%* at last just like in the example:
+- DRI_PRIME=1 %command%
+- **NOTE**: If you're going to use gamemode and run your game on your dedicated GPU, make sure your gamemode command is written before *%command%* just like in the example:
+- DRI_PRIME=1 gamemoderun %command%
+### Lutris/Heroic Games
+- **Lutris**: On the left side bar, point your mouse cursor on **Wine**, click on the gear icon that appeared.
+	- Go to **System Options** and turn on the **Advanced** option, now scroll down a bit.
+You should turn on the **Use Discrete Graphics** option, after that, make sure you've picked your dedicated GPU's API on **Vulkan API** option.
+That's all you should do!
+ - **Heroic**: